Cisco ACI

 Container networking, port mapping, and traffic flow.

-Docker container networking cross-communicate if they are on the same machine and thus connect to the same virtual bridge.
+Docker container networking cross-communicates if they are on the same machine and thus connect to the same virtual bridge.
 Containers can also connect to multiple networks at the same time.
-By default, containers on different machines can not reach other.
+By default, containers on different machines can not reach each other.
 Cross-communication on different nodes must be allocated ports on the machine’s IP address, which are then proxied to the containers.

-Port mapping is used to provide access to the container from the outside.
+Port mapping provides access to the container from the outside.
 Docker allocates a DNAT port in the range of 49153 – 65535.
 This additional functionality continues to use the default Docker0 bridge but adds IPtables rules for the DNAT.

 When you spin up a container and do a port mapping, you can see it inside the docker ps command that you have a port mapping from, for example, the host 8080 to container 80.
 IPtables is setting a port mapping between 8080 to the IP addresses assigned to the container.